ezhilvendhan/vendhan_io/posts/atom-import.md

 [Atom](https://atom.io) - the latest editor in town is wonderful to work with.
 The editor has a lot of exciting features like a Devtools console.
 I wanted to add a new package to clone and open a git repo.
-This can be beneficial if you are used to cloning lots of projects.
+This can be beneficial in lot of situations.

 Please check out the package [here](https://atom.io/packages/import).

 So, how to create an atom package?
 It's easy!

  - Install [Atom](https://atom.io).
-    This also installs the Atom Package Manager(apm)
+    This also installs the Atom Package Manager (apm)
  - Do an `apm init --package <your_package_name>`
-    This will generate an atom package skeleton
+    This will generate an atom package skeleton.
  - You will see the following files and folders created:
     - `keymaps/<project_name>.cson`
         This stores the keymap bindings for your package